Staff

 salig@alaskaconservation.org | (215) 260-1772

-Previously, Schuyler launched and scaled a communications campaign to deliver critical broadband installation and overhaul information to the shareholders of Bristol Bay.
-This ongoing projects brings 16 Indigenous communities affordable and reliable internet connectivity.
-Working with grant writers, telco’s and Indigenous community leaders to create a comprehensive network and a trusted brand identity.
+Before joining ACF Schuyler launched the SALMONet communications campaign to deliver broadband installation and overhaul information to shareholders.
+This ongoing project addresses broadband needs across 16 different Bristol Bay Tribes by focusing on last-mile deployment, new infrastructure, and ensuring digital equity.
+Working in collaboration with grant writers, telco’s and Indigenous community leaders to create a comprehensive communication strategy and a trusted brand identity.

-Schuyler spent five years working as a photographer and graphic designer based in Philadelphia before her photography and love of the outdoors led her to Alaska over two years ago.
+Schuyler worked as a photographer and graphic designer based in Philadelphia before her work and love of the outdoors led her to Alaska over two years ago.
 When she’s not exploring with her camera in the mountains or by the water you can find her practicing metal smithing.